torvalds/linux/Documentation/filesystems/porting.rst

 ->d_compare() doesn't get parent as a separate argument anymore.
 If you used it for finding the struct super_block involved, dentry->d_sb will work just as well; if it's something more complicated, use dentry->d_parent.
-Just be careful not to assume that fetching it more than once will yield the same value - in RCU mode it could change under you.
+Just be careful analt to assume that fetching it more than once will yield the same value - in RCU mode it could change under you.

 ---

 **mandatory**

 ->rename() has an added flags argument.
-Any flags not handled by the filesystem should result in EINVAL being returned.
+Any flags analt handled by the filesystem should result in EINVAL being returned.

 ---